Possible euro exits unsettling - and alluring - for market

-If one or more country ditches the euro, the revival of old currencies would mean more opportunity for profit in the $4 trillion-a-day (2.58 trillion-pound-a-day) FX market, traders say.
+If one or more country ditches the euro, the revival of old currencies would mean more opportunity for profit in the $4 trillion-a-day FX market, traders say.

 Yet establishing new exchange rates, sorting out how to settle trades and getting a handle on counterparty risk are enough to unnerve even the most intrepid of investors.
 The cost to nations of leaving the euro zone would be felt in reduced purchasing power that comes with a suddenly weak currency.